-Fossil fuels were created a very long time ago (some 150-300 million years) and it will take a very long time for biomatter created today to become fossil fuel.
+Fossil fuels were created a very long time ago (some 150-300 million years) and it will take a very long time for vegetation and animals that die today to become fossil fuel.

 In all practical aspects what’s in the ground is all there is.
-The question is not if, but when, will the fossil fuel run out?
+The question is when, not if, the fossil fuel will run out?

 Some estimates suggest that our currently known oil deposits will, given that our oil consumption stays the same, be gone by 2052.
 At that point in time, it’s reasonable to assume we’ll use gas and coal to fill in the gaps left by the depleted oil.
 But gas will only last another 8 years and coal will be depleted by 2088.
 (Source: ecotricity.co.uk).

 All this assumes the consumption will stay at the level it is today.
 Which, of course, is wrong.
-With an increasing population, and more importantly, more people becoming more dependent on electricity, the demands will most likely go up, rather than stay still or go down.
+With an increasing population, the demands will most likely go up, rather than stay still or go down.

 Regardless of how effective we become at extracting fossil fuels from the ground or burning it in our cars and industries, it will run out.

-The interesting question is if everybody became environment aware today and all old farts in the oil lobby keeled over and retired, would we be able and willing to change over to renewable energy much faster than the absolute deadline dictated by the diminishing fossil fuel reserves?
+The interesting aspect is that even if everybody became environment aware today and all old farts in the oil lobby keeled over and died, we wouldn’t be willing or able to change over to renewable energy much faster than the absolute deadline dictated by the diminishing fossil fuel reserves.

 Can we replace fossil fuels in less than a century?

 If the burning of fossil fuels causes climate change or not, we burn them, and they, as a limited resource is running out.
-Oil may run out as soon as 2051 (which as of 2017 is in a mere 34 years).
-But given the direction of the world, it will most likely go faster than that.
+It may take 50 years, with a lot of luck a 100, most likely somewhere closer to the former than the latter.